pcarbo/genetic-data-analysis-rcc-1/data/README.md

 Put the data files in this folder.
-(See "Setup".).
+(See "Setup".)